Mohamed-Kudratov/Tashkent-house-price-ml/README.md

 # Tashkent House Price Prediction

-This project builds a machine learning model to predict housing prices in Tashkent.
+## 🏘️ Project Overview
+This project predicts housing prices in Tashkent using real-world data and machine learning models.
+It showcases data preprocessing, feature engineering, and model evaluation using scikit-learn.

-## Dataset
+## 📑 Dataset
-Housing listings data from Tashkent (2021).

-## Features
+The dataset contains housing listings in Tashkent and includes features such as:
+- number of rooms
-- Rooms
+- size (in m²)
-- Size (m²)
+- district
-- District
+- floor information
-- Floor-related engineered features

-## Approach
+## 🛠️ Approach
-- Data cleaning and preprocessing
+1. Data cleaning and preprocessing
-- Custom feature engineering
+2. Custom feature engineering (e.g., floor ratio)
-- Scikit-learn pipelines
-- Linear Regression model
+3. Machine Learning pipeline with Scikit-learn
+4. Baseline and improved models (Linear Regression, RandomForest)

-## Result
+## 🧪 Results
-The model was successfully trained and evaluated.
+- Model trained and evaluated
+- `final_model.pkl` included for reuse

+## 📦 Requirements
+See `requirements.txt` for dependencies.

+## 🚀 How to Run
+1. Clone this repo
+2. Install dependencies: `pip install -r requirements.txt`
+3. Open the Jupyter Notebook and run all cells

-## Tools
+## 📌 Future Improvements
-Python, Pandas, NumPy, Scikit-learn
+- Add more advanced models (XGBoost, CatBoost)
+- Add GUI (e.g., Streamlit app)